nlpia/nlpia-bot/README.md

 ### `bot -b your_name_here`

-And soon `nlpia_bot` will be able to detect your mood and carry on more meaningful conversations, to give you encouragement and emotional support.
+And soon `qary` will be able to detect your mood and carry on more meaningful conversations, to give you encouragement and emotional support.
 We'll have something like this online in a couple months:

 ```